gheenc/Computational-Methods/pset1/README.md

 # Problem 5 #

 **a.** I recommend the following 4 ontologies:

-    SNOMEDCT - to be used with clincian free-text and data entry, medications,specimans/pathologies, symptoms, and more.
+(1) SNOMEDCT - to be used with clincian free-text and data entry, medications, specimans/pathologies, symptoms, and more.
 SNOMEDCT is a widely accepted ontology that provides many core concepts, schemes, and guidelines so it is a good baseline ontology, especially for use by clinicians and for patient data.
 It is rated as widely accpeted (99.2), not very specialized(18.5), and fairly detailed (50) for a cancer ontology.
-It makes sense for multiple data types because it has extenive concepts, defintions,, and links/relationships.
+It makes sense for multiple data types because it has extenive concepts, defintions, and links/relationships.

-    GO - Gene Ontology - provides vocabulary for gene products, functions, components and roles.
+(2) GO - Gene Ontology - provides vocabulary for gene products, functions, components and roles.
 GO will give ontology for the molecular, gene, and protein componets of the cancer research not covered in SNOMEDCT or EDAMBIO.
 It is very detailed (62.1), gives fair coverage (50), isn't very specific (12.7), but is widely accepted (88.2) for a gene ontology.
 It will give great depth to the molecular and biological processes needed for cancer research, although it does have some potential overlap with NCIT.

-    NCIT - National Cancer Institute Thesarus - semantics for basic clinical care, translational and basic reasearch, and administration.
+(3) NCIT - National Cancer Institute Thesarus - semantics for basic clinical care, translational and basic reasearch, and administration.
 This ontology allows for specific cancer needed ontologies, including drug concepts, biomarkers, and cancer-specific molecular and celluar components.
 NCIT is pretty specialized (45.8) but gives great coverage (100) and deep detail (88.2) and is widely accepted (87.9) for a cancer ontology.
 It provides a good baseline for all other ontologies/data to be cancer specific as it provides an intersection for mediciation and genes but gives a needed cancer depth to all elements that is not given through the other ontologies.

-    EDAMBIO - EDAM Bioimaging Ontology - bioimaging topics including format and analysis.
+(4) EDAMBIO - EDAM Bioimaging Ontology - bioimaging topics including format and analysis.
 EDAMBIO provides imaging ontologies and metadata not present in the others mentioned.
 It is very detailed (100) and provides amazing coverage(100), while also being well specialized (60.5) and widely accpeted (86.7) for an imaging ontology.

 If the clincial/research staff feels overwhelmed due to these ontologies being broader, one could recommend a mapping ontology that aid in reconciling overlapping concepts.
 Or, if the research hospital is interested in creating cancer drugs, I would recommend MedDRA as a fifth ontology.

-* all numbers are the numbers reported with the biorecommender on bioportal when searched with the associated term; higher is better in that category.
+-all numbers are the numbers reported with the biorecommender on bioportal when searched with the associated term; higher is better in that category.

 **b.** EDAM Bioimaging Ontology  is shared under the Creative Commons Attribution-ShareAlike 4.0 International Public License in which it is open to share and edit with some stipulations.
 One is able to use it for their own use or distribution and modify it, but they must cite the authors if publishing and any modification must fit community standards.
 Additionally, the license does not carry liability, trademark, patent or warranty.